Michel Henry: Seeing the Invisible: On Kandinsky (1988)

-On Religion and Christianity
+On religion and Christianity

-I am the Truth (1996)
+I Am the Truth (1996)

-In his book I am the Truth: Towards a Philosophy of Christianity, Michel Henry confronts his phenomenology of life with the foundational texts of Christianity.
-Life loves itself with an infinite love and never ceases to engender itself; it never ceases to engender each one of us as its beloved Son or Daughter in the eternal present of life.
+In his book I Am the Truth: Towards a Philosophy of Christianity, Michel Henry confronts his phenomenology of life with the foundational texts of Christianity.
+Life loves itself with an infinite love and never ceases to engender itself; it never ceases to engender each one of us as its beloved Son or Daughter in the eternal presence of life.
 Life is nothing but this absolute love that religion calls God.
-That is why Life is sacred, and it is for this reason that no-one has the right to assault another or attack another's life.
+That is why Life is sacred, and it is for this reason that no one has the right to assault another or attack another's life.

-The problem of evil is that of the inner and phenomenological "death" of the apparently or externally "living" individuals who do it; that is in reality, of the inner, affective and spiritual degeneration from their original condition of Son of God, when life they carry in them "turns against itself" in the terrible phenomena of hate and resentment.
+The problem of evil is that of the inner and phenomenological "death" of the apparently or externally "living" individuals who do it; that is in reality, of the inner, affective and spiritual degeneration from their original condition of Son of God, when the life they carry in them "turns against itself" in the terrible phenomena of hate and resentment.
 Because as John says in his first epistle, anyone who does not love remains in death, whereas everyone who loves has been born of God.
 The commandment of love is not an ethical law, but Life itself.

 This work also proposes a phenomenology of Christ, who is understood as the First Living Being.
 A living being is simply that which succeeds in the pure revelation of self or self-revelation that is Life.
 It is in the form of an effective and singular Ipseity that Life never ceases to engender itself.
 It never ceases to occur in the form of a singular Self that embraces itself, experiences itself and finds joy in itself, and that Michel Henry calls the First Living Being.
 Or again the Arch-Son, as he himself inhabits the Origin and the Beginning, and is engendered in the very process whereby the Father engenders himself.

 Michel Henry tells us in this book that the purpose of the coming of Christ into the world is to make the true Father manifest to people, and thus to save them from the forgetting of Life in which they stand.
 A forgetting which leads them falsely to believe themselves as being the source of their own powers, their own pleasures and their own feelings, and to live in the terrifying lack of that which however gives each ego to itself.
-The plenitude of life and the feeling of satisfaction it brings must yield to the great Rift, to the Desire that no object can fulfill, to the Hunger that nothing can satisfy.
+The plenitude of life and the feeling of satisfaction it brings must yield to the great Rift, to the Desire that no object can fulfil, to the Hunger that nothing can satisfy.